 A few weeks ago, I posted on Instagram about an Armani suit I planned to wear for a conference and I got a TROLL asking me why I was promoting myself as a fiscally savvy brand and then “showing off” items people couldn’t afford.
 Rude.
 I am always shopping for clothes on a budget, but perhaps readers don't know this.

-So, I had an idea – what if I could show my readers how to shop for clothes on a budget AND build a wardrobe using the tips and tricks I use.
+So, I had an idea – I should show my readers how to shop for clothes on a budget AND how I build a wardrobe using the tips and tricks I've learned throughout my 20s and early 30s.
 These are the tips I use to never pay full price on any of the clothes I buy and get more of the good, designer brand stuff for less.

 So, in a way.
 Thanks, troll.
 Because of you, this post now exists.
 And I think it’s a good one.